 While SoFi offers competitive rates and provides members with a variety of cost-free benefits, the lender barely missed making our list of top student loan refinancers.
 It currently has 53 complaints against it with CFPB, mostly relating to the process of actually getting a loan, which is just a tick above our cutoff.
 Even a small improvement in this area would put SoFi into contention for a top pick.

 Wells Fargo provides a combination of traditional banking and online tools, offering a robust set of student loan options compared to other lenders and making it a great choice for those who prefer to manage all their accounts under a traditional bank.

 Besides offering competitive rates for both fixed and variable rate loans, Wells Fargo offers more discounts than many of its competitors, including one for signing up for autopay discount and several discounts if you already have other Wells Fargo products.
 Students enrolled less than half-time are also eligible to refinance, which is not common among refinancers.

 Despite the positives, Wells Fargo comes up short for our top picks for two reasons.
 As of July 1, 2020, only customers with an outstanding balance on an existing Wells Fargo student loan will be eligible to refinance (those who applied for a loan consolidation prior to July 1 will still be eligible, regardless of whether they have an outstanding balance or not).
+Wells Fargo has also announced they will stop offering student loan refinancing as of January 28, 2021.
 Perhaps of more consequence, Wells Fargo has recently been the subject of a number of regulatory actions for mishandling customer accounts – it has 392 total complaints with the CFPB.
 Improvement in both these areas could make Wells Fargo one of our top picks in the future.

 Student Loan Refinance